celinebeier/highlights/Outreach/README.md

 # Science Outreach
-These are some of the designs and files I have created for science outreach events I organized.
-It includes:
+These are some of the designs I created for science outreach I have been involved in:

 - In 2023, I organized Wikipedia workshop at McGill with the non-profit organization Arts+Feminism focused on increasing the visibilty of Canadian eomen in physics.
 Details about the event can be found here: https://artandfeminism.org/edit_a_thon/mcgill-wikipedia-edit-a-thon/